MS-elug/cpu-monitoring/README.md

 yarn start:dev
 ```

+Open the application from `http://localhost:3000/`

-To start the app for a 'production-like' environement
+Alternatively to start the app for a 'production-like' environement

 ```sh
 yarn start